Canada's procurement

-Procurement bootcamps, market entry strategy, and network connections for Kenyan entrepreneurs ready to compete for Canadian contracts.
+Bootcamps, market entry strategy, and network connections for Kenyan entrepreneurs ready to compete for Canadian government and corporate contracts.

 Why Canada.
 Why now.